WooCommerce Lightspeed POS allows you to integrate and import inventory from Lightspeed to WooCommerce and sync inventory across both systems.

 Tags ↑ Back to top

-When using this extension you should initially create your products in Lightspeed and then create them in WooCommerce by importing them.
+When using this extension you should initially create your products in Lightspeed and then import them into WooCommerce.
 However you can send WooCommerce products that are already created and missing on the Lightspeed side to Lightspeed from the product detail page as a one-time initial setup step.

-To do this, click the Sync with Lightspeed button in the Lightspeed Settings meta box on the right side:
+To do this, click the Create this product in Lightspeed button in the Lightspeed Settings meta box on the right side:

 This creates the product in Lightspeed with the following data points sent over: